 April in Paris

 April in Paris (m.
 Vernon Duke, w.
 E. Y. Harburg) was composed in 1932 for the Broadway musical, Walk A Little Faster where it was introduced by Evelyn Hoey.
 Freddy Martin had the first hit with the song in 1933.
-With regard to the numerous covers since, Wikipedia says:
+After listing some of the many artists who have recorded the song, Wikipedia says:

 [Count] Basie’s 1955 recording is the most famous, and that particular performance was inducted into the Grammy Hall of Fame.
 On this recording, trumpeter Thad Jones played his famous “Pop Goes the Weasel” solo, and Basie directs the band to play the end “one more time,” then “one more once.”

 Frederick Alfred (Freddy) Martin (December 9, 1906 – September 30, 1983) was an American bandleader and tenor saxophonist.
 Freddy Martin was born in Cleveland, Ohio.
 Raised largely in an orphanage and with various relatives, Martin started out playing drums, then switched to C-melody saxophone and later tenor saxophone, the latter the one he would be identified with.
 Early on, he had intended to become a journalist.
 He had hoped that he would earn enough money from his musical work to enter Ohio State, but instead, he wound up becoming an accomplished musician.
 Martin led his own band while he was in high school, then played in various local bands.
 After working on a ship’s band, Martin joined the Mason-Dixon band, then joined Arnold Johnson and Jack Albin.
 It was with Albin’s “Hotel Pennsylvania Music” that he made his first recordings, for Columbia’s Harmony, Velvet Tone, and Clarion 50 cent labels in 1930.